Biological Warfare (cont.)

 The disease often becomes long-term and may return, even with appropriate treatment.
 The ease of transmission through the air suggests that these organisms may be useful in biological warfare.

-Each of six different species may tend to infect certain animal species.
+Each of six different strains of the bacteria infect certain animal species.
 Four are known to cause illness in humans.
 Animals may transmit organisms during a miscarriage, at the time of slaughter, and in their milk.
 Brucellosis is rarely, if ever, transmitted from human to human.

 Certain species can enter animal hosts through skin abrasions or cuts, the eye membranes, the respiratory tract, and the GI tract.
 Organisms grow rapidly and eventually go to the lymph nodes, liver, spleen, joints, kidneys, and bone marrow.